 In December 2011, our charter agreements with the Frontline Charterers, which remain wholly-owned subsidiaries of Frontline, were amended and we agreed to temporarily reduce the charter rates receivable on our, at the time, 28 double-hull tankers and oil/bulk/ore carriers, or OBOs, by \$6,500 per day per vessel from 2012 through 2015, subject to cash sweep arrangements described in the immediately following risk factor.
 In terms of the amendments, we received compensation payments from Frontline in the amount of \$106 million in cash.
 Frontline continues to guarantee the payment of charterhire with respect to the Frontline Charterers.
 The amendments to the charter agreements were necessitated by an extended period of substantial weakness in the tanker market.
-In a press release dated February 22, 2013, Frontline stated that if the tanker market does not recover before 2015 and no additional equity can be raised or vessels sold, there is a risk that they will not have sufficient cash to repay their existing \$225 million convertible bond at maturity in April 2015.
-Although the tanker market has recently shown signs of improvement, it remains possible that the market situation might force a restructuring of Frontline, including further modifications of charter lease agreements.
+Frontline recently stated in its Annual Report on Form 20-F that in the fourth quarter of 2014 and the first quarter of 2015, it has reduced the outstanding balance on its \$225 million convertible bond which matures in April 2015 from \$190.0 million as at September 30, 2014, to \$93.4 million through bond buybacks and debt/equity swaps.
+Frontline further stated that it believes that it will be able to repay all of the outstanding borrowings under the convertible bonds when they are due in April 2015, based on existing cash resources, cash expected to be generated from operations and monetizing or borrowing against its investment in Frontline 2012 Ltd. Nonetheless, it remains possible that the market situation might force a restructuring of Frontline, including further modifications of charter lease agreements.

 Although there are restrictions on the Frontline Charterers' rights to use their cash to pay dividends or make other distributions, at any given time their available cash may be diminished or exhausted, and they may be unable to make charterhire payments to us without support from Frontline.
-The performance under the charters with the Seadrill Charterers is guaranteed by Seadrill, and the performance under the charter with North Atlantic Linus is guaranteed by NADL.
+The performance under the charters with the Seadrill Charterers is guaranteed by Seadrill.
+The performance under the charter with North Atlantic Linus was originally guaranteed by NADL, but following an amendment to the charter in February 2015, Seadrill has replaced NADL as guarantor under the charter.
 If the Frontline Charterers, the Seadrill Charterers, North Atlantic Linus or any of our other charterers are unable to make charterhire payments to us, our results of operations and financial condition will be materially adversely affected and we may not have cash available to pay dividends to our shareholders and to repay our outstanding borrowings.